Michael-Free/spiceworks-to-jira/README.md

 ## Step 2 - Select the Output Directory for CSV Files
 ![Step 2 - Choose Output Directory](media/application_preview-step-2.png)

+The directory chosen here is where `users.csv` and `tickets.csv` going to be created.
+Once the csv files are created, headers are added to the csv file.
+This will be the working directory for the rest of the prepared import file to JIRA Service Management.

 ## Step 3 - Create the Spiceworks User Table
 ![Step 3 - Create User Table](media/application_preview-step-3.png)

 ## Step 4 - Create the Spiceworks Ticket Table
 ![Step 4 - Create Ticket Table](media/application_preview-step-4.png)